metahoof/docs/docs/white-paper/traits.md

 Represents the horse's lineage and can impact its inherent abilities and genetic potential.
 Bloodline traits can affect offspring attributes and performance.

-- **Celeste Charger:** Known for their exceptional stamina and elegance, horses from this bloodline excel in long-distance races.
-With a calm and composed temperament, they thrive in endurance competitions, gracefully navigating challenging courses with precision and finesse.
-- **Elysian Thoroughbred:** Revered for their unmatched speed and explosive acceleration, Elysian Thoroughbreds are the embodiment of competitive racing.
-Their moderate endurance is balanced by a sharp, competitive temperament, making them natural sprinters that dominate short to mid-range races.
 - **Mirage Arabians:** Mirage Arabians are characterized by their agility and refined elegance.
 With a mysterious and graceful temperament, they excel in both speed and endurance, making them ideal for races that require both stamina and strategy.
 Their adaptability to desert-like conditions adds to their uniqueness.